knazran/monsters-among-us/content/initiatives/colour-with-mau.md

 The book would not have been made a reality without the talent of these artists, so check them out and support them as you do MAU!

-You can start to pre-order MAU Colouring Book now till the 21st of September 2021!
-The early bird price is RM38 (original price: RM45)!
+The early bird price is RM38 (original price: RM45) which ends on 26 September 2021!
 Click the button below to order the Colouring Book today!

 <a href='https://docs.google.com/forms/d/e/1FAIpQLSdy_MNa6339OcZ_FiYrawhQFH-z1FnzjUT2q3BaJ7rt9hDxjg/viewform?usp=sf_link' target='_blank'> <button class='transform
                 hover:scale-105 rounded-lg my-4 px-8 text-white bg-mau-secondary-900'>Pre-Order </button> </a>